Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

 **Add `fhirUser` Claim to Test Users:**

 -  To properly integrate with the sample data, you need to add the fhirUser claim to each of your test user accounts:
-   - For the patient test user, set the `fhirUser` claim to `<Complete Fhir Url>/Patient/PatientA`.
+   - For the patient test user, set the `fhirUser` claim to `<Complete Fhir Url without /metadata>/Patient/PatientA`.
-   - For the practitioner test user, set the `fhirUser` claim to `<Complete Fhir Url>/Practitioner/PractitionerC1`.
+   - For the practitioner test user, set the `fhirUser` claim to `<Complete Fhir Url without /metadata>/Practitioner/PractitionerC1`.

    Modifying Microsoft Graph directory extensions requires API requests to Microsoft Graph.
 Use the command below to set the `fhirUser` claim via a helper script for your patient test user.
 You will need the `object id` of your patient test user.
 In a production environment, integrate this step into your user registration process.